ladybirdweb/faveo-server-images/docs/installation/providers/enterprise/ubuntu-nginx.md

 ### 3. Configure Nginx webserver

-1. Give proper permissions to the project directory by running:
+#### a.
+Give proper permissions to the project directory by running:

 ```sh
 chown -R www-data:www-data /opt/faveo